High Voltage PCB Design Tips: Materials for High Voltage PCBs

 Along with designing electrical hardware and running for stress management, I’m an avid knitter.
 My grandmother taught me when I was in grade school, and I’ve taught a dozen or so people along the way.
 Before you can get to the fun part of actually knitting something, you have to select a yarn.
 Is it for a newborn?
 Then I want it to be soft, but also machine washable so the mom can actually use it without worrying about handwashing.
 Does it matter if it’s itchy?
 What if someone is allergic to wool?
 Does it need to drape or hold its shape?

 I have to sort through a surprising number of parameters before I can start knitting, or I’ll have to scrap everything and start fresh when it doesn’t turn out well.
-The same is true when you select the materials for a Printed Circuit Board.
-Early in your PCB design career, you probably didn’t specify much, and unless it was for a specialized project, it probably turned out fine.
+The same is true when you select the ground plane materials for a Printed Circuit Board.
+There are a lot of things to consider, like the power supply, the analog ground, solder mask, copper elements..the list goes on!
+Early in my PCB designer career, I didn’t specify much, and unless it was for a specialized project, it probably turned out fine.
 However, once you level up to a high voltage PCB design, you need to start taking additional design requirements into consideration.

 Select an appropriate PCB material

 The foundation of your PCB is the board, so that’s the first material specification you should consider.
 You want the material to be appropriate for the performance requirements, but also for the operating environment since that will have a large impact on how the PCB board material ages.

 For a high voltage PCB design, you’ll need a board material that’s specifically designed to tolerate an overvoltage event, as well as the regular high voltage operating conditions.
 There are a few material options you to consider when dealing with high voltage: